Adamnite/A1/README.md

 ### MacOS specific

-Run the following commands to install the rest of prerequisites on MacOS:
+If you are using MacOS, please run the following commands to download the remaining prerequisites:

 ```sh
 $ brew install wget llvm@14 cmake ninja